Thursday, 12 May 2016

 This is my latest painting of a Pulsatilla or Pasque flower.
 I began it last year and then there were no more flowers so I had to wait til this year to complete it.
 It is finished just in time for Easter.
 Very apt as Pasque means Easter.
 I have pink and mauve versions too.

-This painting is now available at £75 11.5x13.25"
+This painting is now available at £75 11.5x13.25" Cards and prints available.

 I've always wanted to try painting a tulip.
 This one I started at a class and finished during lockdown!
 Getting the vibrancy of colour was a bit challenging and painting the large area of leaf smoothly.